 For the employee who agrees to participate in the experience, it is an opportunity for professional development.
 Indeed, the intrapreneur constantly challenges himself and, thus, can acquire new knowledge and skills.

-Integrate intrapreneurship in your corporate culture
+2. How to integrate intrapreneurship in your corporate culture?

 It’s high management that determines what place intrapreneurship takes in the organization.
 Managers must clearly define the guidelines and communicate constantly favored behaviors.